SKA-ScienceDataProcessor/algorithm-reference-library/docs/ARL_definition.rst

 ARL API
 =======

-The data structures are operated on by state-less components.
-The complete set of components is:
+The data structures are operated on by state-less functions.
+The complete set of functions is:

 .. image:: ./ARL_all.png
    :width: 1024px